datawire/forge-tutorials/deploy-service/step6.md

 Forge will automatically build your Docker container (based on your `Dockerfile`), push the container to your Docker registry of choice, build a `deployment.yaml` file for you that points to your image, and then deploy the container into Kubernetes.

 This process will take a few moments as Kubernetes terminates the existing container and swaps in the new code.
-Check on the status of the update:
+We'll need to set up a new port forward command.
+Let's get the pod status again:

 `kubectl get pods`{{execute}}

-This command will list the pods (which are logical groupings of containers), and you should see a hello-webapp pod terminating, and new hello-webapp initializing.
-Once the new hello-webapp pod says "Running", we can send a request to our container, and we'll see that we have a new welcome message:
+You should see the original hello-webapp pod terminating, and a new hello-webapp initializing.
+We'll set up a new port-forward:

+`kubectl port-forward $NEW_POD 8000:8080`{{execute}}

+(Don't forget about tab completion!
+We're also mapping to localhost:8000, because we already have a port-forward taking over localhost:8080.
+In a non-tutorial situation, you should just kill that process.)

+Now, let's check out our new welcome message:

-`curl $WEBAPP_IP`
+`curl localhost:8000`{{execute}}

 Congratulations!
 You've applied the basic concepts necessary for you to develop and deploy source code into Kubernetes.